-Two primary categories of positioning platform architectures are considered: serial and parallel mechanisms.
-Serial robots, characterized by open-loop kinematic chains, typically dedicate one actuator per DoF as shown in Figure 2.102a.
 While offering large workspaces and high maneuverability, serial mechanisms suffer from several inherent limitations.
-These include low structural stiffness, cumulative positioning errors along the kinematic chain, high mass-to-payload ratios due to actuator placement, and limited payload capacity [137].
-These limitations generally make serial architectures unsuitable for nano-positioning applications, except when handling very light samples, as was used in [102] and shown in Figure 2.100a.
+These include low structural stiffness, cumulative positioning errors along the kinematic chain, high mass-to-payload ratios due to actuator placement, and limited payload capacity [141].
+These limitations generally make serial architectures unsuitable for nano-positioning applications, except when handling very light samples, as was used in [106] and shown in Figure 2.100a.

 In contrast, parallel mechanisms, which connect the mobile platform to the fixed base through multiple parallel struts, offer several advantages for precision positioning.
-Their closed-loop kinematic structure provides inherently higher structural stiffness, as the platform is simultaneously supported by multiple struts [137].
+Their closed-loop kinematic structure provides inherently higher structural stiffness, as the platform is simultaneously supported by multiple struts [141].
 Although parallel mechanisms typically exhibit limited workspace compared to serial architectures, this limitation is not critical for NASS given its modest stroke requirements.
-Numerous parallel kinematic architectures have been developed [38] to address various positioning requirements, with designs varying based on the intended DoFs and specific application constraints.
-Furthermore, hybrid architectures combining both serial and parallel elements have been proposed [129], as illustrated in Figure 2.102, offering potential compromises between the advantages of both approaches.
+Numerous parallel kinematic architectures have been developed [40] to address various positioning requirements, with designs varying based on the intended degrees of freedom and specific application constraints.
+Furthermore, hybrid architectures combining both serial and parallel elements have been proposed [133], as illustrated in Figure 2.102, offering potential compromises between the advantages of both approaches.

 After evaluating the different options, the Stewart platform architecture was selected for several reasons.
-In addition to allow control over all required DoFs, its compact design and predictable dynamic characteristics make it particularly suitable for nano-positioning when combined with flexible joints.
+In addition to allow control over all required degrees of freedom, its compact design and predictable dynamic characteristics make it particularly suitable for nano-positioning when combined with flexible joints.
 Stewart platforms have been implemented in a wide variety of configurations, as illustrated in Figure 2.103, which shows two distinct implementations: one implementing piezoelectric actuators for nano-positioning applications, and another based on voice coil actuators for vibration isolation.
 These examples demonstrate the architecture's versatility in terms of geometry, actuator selection, and scale, all of which can be optimized for specific applications.
-Furthermore, the successful implementation of Integral Force Feedback (IFF) control on Stewart platforms has been well documented [4, 5, 113], and the extensive body of research on this architecture enables thorough optimization specifically for the NASS.
+Furthermore, the successful implementation of Integral Force Feedback (IFF) control on Stewart platforms has been well documented [4, 5, 117], and the extensive body of research on this architecture enables thorough optimization specifically for the NASS.